JoshuaSimpson/personal-readme/README.md

   - I really enjoy that we get to experiment with different ways of working and new processes as a team and cultivate a learning environment
   - I like enabling and effecting change
   - Safe psychological environments in which to build and grow are ✨
-  - Whilst I'm only about 40% hands on developer nowadays, I enjoy pair programming and building around the critical path (fixing up frameworks, improving / covering technical debt, building out tooling to support developer work)
+  - Whilst I'm only about 30% hands on developer at the moment, I enjoy pair programming and building around the critical path (fixing up frameworks, improving / covering technical debt, building out tooling to support developer work)

 # Key Values